rossgore/distribution_tester/README.md

 The parametric tests included in our approach are: T-Test (Paired or UnPaired) and One-Way ANOVA.

 The non-parametric tests included in our approach are: Kolmogorov-Smirnov Tests, Wilcoxon signed-rank test, Cramer-von Mises Statistic Test, Anderson–Darling Test and the Chi-Squared Test.

+## Usage
+test_distribution.R demonstrates how to use the software.

+The user is required to provide two samples of numeric data and indicate if the two samples are "paired".

+The software provides back the p-value of running all the parametric and non-parametric tests on the data.